CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 ![Question 29 - What is IP address](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/1181a9bf-51d3-4dac-9a28-ef04e7b52eca)

   + Answer — The IP address for the provided binary string is **192.42.56.32**.
-    - This is found by converting the four octects to decimal.
+    - This was found by converting the four [octets](https://www.lenovo.com/us/en/glossary/octet/) to decimal.
 We can use the same manual process from Question 26, or a [binary to decimal conveter](https://www.rapidtables.com/convert/number/binary-to-decimal.html).

-Using an online converter, we translated each octet to their decimal equivalents.
+Using an online converter, we translated each octet to their decimal equivalents:

   + 11000000 = ***192***
   + 00101010 = ***42***